blind-coder/pz-craftec/README.md

 and stairs in minutes.
 To counterbalance that long time, you can stop the project at any time and resume working on it later.
-You can even share the work between different people, although only the one finishing the project will get the experience.
+You can even share the work between different people!
+Everyone working on the object will get .1 XP for the relevant skill (or for Carpentry if skill is "any") per minute.
+Relevant multipliers will still apply.

 The code also allows for objects to require certain level in different skills and even allows for certain profession.
 This way you could, for example,